-To comply with the requirements of Article 433 of the CRR, the Pillar 3 Disclosure Report is updated every six months and published shortly thereafter as a separate report on Volkswagen Bank GmbH's website.
+In accordance with Article 433 of the CRR, the Pillar 3 Disclosure Report is updated regularly to meet the requirements and published shortly thereafter as a separate report on Volkswagen Bank GmbH's website.

-It should be noted that some of the information required to be disclosed has already been included in the published annual financial statements as of December 31, 2017, or in the management report for fiscal year 2017; in accordance with Article 434(2) of the CRR, it is therefore not repeated in this report.
+It should be noted that some of the information required to be disclosed has already been included in the published annual financial statements as of Monday, December 31, 2018, or in the management report for fiscal year 2018; in accordance with Article 434(2) of the CRR, it is therefore not repeated in this report.
 The structure of the remuneration systems and the relevant remuneration parameters are described in a separate report.

-Braunschweig, April 2018
+Braunschweig, April 2019